Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 17.3% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 16.7% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 404,068 2010: 406,353 2011: 413,958 2012: 423,304 2013: 431,391 2014: 439,503 2015: 449,546 2016: 459,469 2017: 465,776 2018: 469,314 2019: 474,069 2010 base 2019